kmikael/KMCSVWriter/README.md

 ### Public API

-+ initWithHeaders:
+- initWithHeaders:
+- initWithHeaders:separator:

 - appendRow:
 - writeToFile:atomically:encoding:error:

 If you want to use headers, initialize an instance of CSVWriter using **initWithHeaders:**.
-This also sets the column count.
+This also sets the column count and defaults the separator to ",".
 Otherwise use plain **init**.
 The column count will be set when you append the first row.

+**initWithHeaders:separator:** is the designated initializer and lets you set the header-values, as well as the separator.
+Use ";" for compatability with iWork.
+Numbers lets you open the csv-file as a spreadsheet if the separator is ";".

 **appendRow:** takes an array of values and appends it to the internal CSV string.
 It raises an exception if you use an inconsistent number of columns.